SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/setup-deployment-inference-service.md

 ## Deploy Inference Service

-AI Core can now use the information from the serving configuration to deploy the inference service amd make the trained model available for inference requests.
+AI Core can now use the information from the serving configuration to deploy the inference service and make the trained model available for inference requests.
 To do so, run this code:

 ```python